top of page

 Canada Research Chair in Biologically-Derived Materials

-Associate Professor of Chemical Engineering, McGill University
+Department of Chemical Engineering, McGill University

 After earning a double degree in Biotechnology (Chemical Engineering & Biochemistry) from the University of Ottawa, Prof. Dorval Courchesne spent a few years in Boston to pursue graduate studies.
 She completed her Ph.D. in Chemical Engineering at the Massachusetts Institute of Technology (MIT), in the groups of Paula Hammond and Angela Belcher.
 She then worked as an FRQNT postdoctoral fellow at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
 She joined the Department of Chemical Engineering at McGill University in August 2017.
 Since 2021, she holds the Canada Research Chair in Biologically-Derived Materials.